-- 1) Order boards with an intercom shall be designed to minimize noise impact on adjacent residential or institutional uses. - 2) A buffer consisting of a sound-proof fence and landscaping should be provided adjacent to residential uses.
-A fence, berm, and landscaping or a combination of these elements should be used to reduce headlight glare, order board lighting, and noise from the Take Out.
-Garbage receptacles should be placed either before the pick-up window or after the pickup window as determined by Council. - 3) If the use of any land, building or structure is composed of a combination of Take-out Use and any one or more other uses, those uses should not be construed as accessory to one another and all provisions pertaining to each use shall apply. - 4) Must meet Use Zone Site Development Standards and conditions;
+- 1) Council may require the applicant to undertake a Land Use Impact Assessment to assess the impact of the proposed Drive-Through Use and mitigation measures where the Drive-Through Use is in close proximity to residential uses. - 2) A Drive-Through Restaurant should have a stacking lane with a minimum length before the pick-up window, as determined by Council based on the projected level of traffic to be generated by the drive-through use as listed below, and the stacking lane length may be modified on the basis of the recommendations of a Planning Impact Assessment.
+Drive-through stacking lanes should not be located between the street and the building. - 3) Drive-through stacking lanes shall be located away from adjacent residential and institutional uses whenever possible and no drive-through stacking lane, order window, or order board should be located within 3 m of a lot line abutting a residential use. - 4) Drive-through stacking lanes should be separated by raised islands, be well signed to provide for ease of use and located so as to avoid crisscrossing of lanes. - 5) Order boards with an intercom shall be designed to minimize noise impact on adjacent residential or institutional uses. - 6) A buffer consisting of a sound-proof fence and landscaping should be provided adjacent to residential uses.
+A fence, berm, and landscaping or a combination of these elements should be used to reduce headlight glare, order board lighting, and noise from the Drive-Through Use.
+Garbage receptacles should be placed either before the pick-up window or after the pickup window as determined by Council. - 7) If the use of any land, building or structure is composed of a combination of Drive-Through Use and any one or more other uses, those uses should not be construed as accessory to one another and all provisions pertaining to each use shall apply. - 8) Must meet Use Zone Site Development Standards and conditions - 9) Required to submit a Planned Unit Development (2.2.2 & 2.2.4)

-4.3.23.2 Full-Service Restaurant
+4.3.26.2 Full-Service Restaurant